pablohaller/algolia-instantsearch/README.md

 ### 4. On Styling

-As said, styling as said, styling will not be part of this guide, but the repository associated to it will have two branches, `main`, only with the code you've seen here, and styled, showing the following result:
+As said, styling as said, styling will not be part of this guide, but the repository associated to it will have two branches, `main`, only with the code you've seen here, and `styled`, showing the following result:

 ### 5. Conclussion